briankoser/sfc-listeners-guide/episodes/0110-the-demon-dialogues.md

 recommendation_reason: More for the banter than the theological discussion.
 ---
 # Opening
-Ben beatboxes and uses the mic as a drum for the opening.

 Matt withdrew from his M. Div. program.

 Ben is planning to get a Doctorate in Historical Theology.